Balongi393/RPG-Project/README.md

 # RPG-Project
-Its an RPG game that i made using python
+This is a text-based RPG game developed in Python.